studiefredfredrik/swaggah/README.md

 Swaggah can recognize:
 * Endpoints and enpoint types (get, put, post, delete) are recognized
-* Url parameters are recognized (types are not, assumed to be int's)
+* Url parameters are recognized (types are not, assumed to be strings)

 ## Endpoints registered by swaggah
 * `swagger.json` is available at `/swagger/v1/swagger.json`